Storage/Computer Rack

 Each baton had four holes drilled and countersunk.
 The idea was to never screw into the MDF (shown in black below), only the solid pine baton (shown clear below).

 Some short screws (Blue) were located to give a decent amount of purchase on the 20mm wide baton, once 18mm of MDF was penetrated.
-This served for the batons at either end of each row.
+These served as the batons at either end of each row.

 (Left) Inner support baton details.
 (Right) Outer support baton details